 EENA has been one of the leaders in the field of public safety and drones during the last years.
 From pilot programmes around Europe to documents and webinars adding to the discussion of drones in public safety, EENA has been in the forefront.

 The benefits of drones for the safety of people have been undeniable.
 And so have some challenges that remain to be addressed.
 In this context, EENA’s work on drones aims to push for progress in the public safety field and enable spaces for emergency services to learn from each other.

 LiFesaving medical deliveries by drone

-To better understand the possibility of using drones for emergency medical deliveries, EENA and Everdrone are launching a new project, supported by the Karolinska Institutet.
+To better understand the possibility of using drones for emergency medical deliveries, EENA and Everdrone launched a project, supported by the Karolinska Institutet.

 Our Previous work

 Pilot tests in EuropeEENA partnered with DJI to understand and evaluate the use of RPAS (Remotely Piloted Aircraft Systems) in civil protection/first responder scenarios in a number of pilot sites in Europe.
 The main objective for the project was to learn how the technology can assist our fire and rescue services, Emergency Medical Services (EMS), police services, coastguards and humanitarian organizations in different scenarios and in different environments such as urban, rural, mountainous, forest and “over-water” conditions.
 Phase I of the programme was completed in 2016 with Phase II announcing its results in 2018.